ocrosby/obsidian/Areas/kubernetes/README.md

 # Kubernetes

+## What is it?

+Kubernetes is an container orchestration tool.

- provides numerous abstractions and APIs that make it easier to build decoupled microservices architectures.
+It provides numerous abstractions and APIs that make it easier to build decoupled microservices architectures.

 - Pods, or groups of containers, can group together container images developed by different teams into a single deployable unit.
 - Kubernetes services provide load balancing, naming, and discovery to isolate one microservice from another.